zhoushineyoung/GA-Android-SDK/README.md

     GameAnalytics.logUnhandledExceptions();

-You can view them by going to the Quality tab of the Game Analytics dashboard and clicking on the EventId called ‘Exceptions’.
+You can view them by going to the Quality tab of the Game Analytics dashboard and clicking on the EventId called ï¿½Exceptionsï¿½.
 To view the stack traces, simply click on the individual names of each exception.

 **Log average FPS** - Add the following line of code to somewhere in your draw loop to automatically logFPS: